UKHO/docs/quality-assurance/automated-api-testing.md

 - **Business Logic Verification**: Tests that verify business logic are ideal candidates for `WebApplicationFactory`.
 - **Real Database Integration**: When applicable, integration tests should interface with a real relational database rather than an in-memory database to capture the full spectrum of interactions and potential issues.
 Suitable examples include a LocalSQLDB or a SQL database provisioned in a Docker container.
-- **Mock External Dependencies**: External services can be mocked to isolate the API under test.
+- **External Dependencies**: External services can be mocked to isolate the API under test.
 - **Consistency and Reliability**: Tests should be consistent and not dependent on external environments.
 - **Continuous Integration (CI)**: These tests should be integrated into the CI pipeline.